stehrn/tradebook/SYNTHETIC_METRICS.md

-# Using Synthetic Metrics to Help Reduce the Cost of Your Hardware Infrastructure
+# A Synthetic Metric to Help Reduce the Cost of Your Application Infrastructure

 This blog explores the use of *synthetics metrics* to help reduce the runnings costs of application platforms.
 We’ll discuss the infrastructure management process, which metrics are important and why, and how they can be combined into a synthetic metric to help with decision making.

-It covers some of the things an engineer building out and supporting an application needs to be mindful of, including CPU and memory characteristics to look out for when an application is running.
+It covers some of the things an engineer building out and supporting an application needs to be mindful of, including CPU and memory characteristics to look out for when an application is running, and guidance on how to design and implement the synthetic metric.

 # The problem with change
 What do you do with a server that costs a lot of money and does not do much work?
 It sounds like the start of a (bad) joke, the answer, obviously, is to understand why its not doing much, and if there’s no good reason, save your cost centre some money and get rid of it.